A discretionary trust is considered the most flexible of all trusts. Our overview explains why this flexibility can be effective.

 Read on to understand:

-A discretionary trust allows the people appointed to manage the trust – the trustees – to decide how the assets are distributed to the people nominated to benefit from the trust – the beneficiaries.
+A discretionary trust allows the people appointed to manage the trust – the trustees – to decide how the assets are distributed to people within the nominated categories or classes – the potential beneficiaries.
+This means deciding when, how much and to whom of the possible beneficiaries to distribute the trust assets.

 Discretionary trusts are often used to provide for the future because they offer: